tarwn/lessthandot-hugo/blogs/content/posts/2012-12-01-sizing-database-files.md

 [edit]

-_On sql server 2012, you might need to make the size of the &#8216;TestSmaller file larger</p>
+_On sql server 2012, you might need to make the size of the 'TestSmaller file larger</p>

 If you get an error like the following